-Jonathan Haskel is Professor of Economics at Imperial College Business School, Imperial College London and Academic Director of the School.
+Jonathan Haskel is Professor of Economics at Imperial College Business School, Imperial College London and Director of the Doctoral Programme at the School.
 He was previously Professor and Head of Department at the Department of Economics, Queen Mary, University of London.
 He has taught at the University of Bristol and London Business School and been a visiting professor at the Tuck School of Business, Dartmouth College, USA; Stern School of Business, New York University, USA; and the Australian National University.

 He is an elected member of the Conference on Research in Income and Wealth (CRIW) and a research associate of the Centre for Economic Policy Research, the Centre for Economic Performance, LSE, and the IZA, Bonn.